klee325/magnetometer-code/README.md

 - Prints per-second bx, by, bz and total magnetic field reading directly into the terminal.

 pyqtgraph.live
 - Live plotting of per-second values for bx, by, bz and total magnetic field using pyqtgraph.
-Time is seconds from start of code.
+Time is linked to local device time.

 Note: when saving live plots, save them as .svg files to preserve image quality.